Person Information

 Biography

-John Charles Fremont was an officer in the American military and was one of the early explorers and mapmakers of the West.
-His work was important in the settlement of the West and in the U.S. getting and developing California.
+He was one of the early explorers and mapmakers of the West.
+During the Mexican-American war he was a Major in the U.S. Army and a key figure in the annexation of the California Republic in 1846.
+He led five expeditions to the West, and during the third expedition became a leading figure in the mass killings of Indigenous people in the Southwestern United States.
 He was also a politician, running unsuccessfully for President in 1856 as the first ever Republican candidate as the Republican Party had just been formed.
 In 1862 he attempted to run for President, but withdrew from the race after making a deal with President Lincoln leading to the dismissal of Montgomery Blair, Fremont's enemy, from Lincoln's cabinet.
 He then retired from public life and spent his time on railroad projects in the West.
-He lost his fortune due to a financial scandal regarding his Memphis, El Paso, and Pacific Railroad, but in 1878 was appointed governor of the Arizona Territory.
-He served in this capacity until 1883. "to devote himself to railroad projects in the West.
-In 1878, after losing his fortune, he was appointed governor of the Arizona Territory, where he served until 1883.
-He was forced to resign due to mining and land schemes he was using his position to perform.
-He then wrote a memoir that performed badly and, in 1890, received a pension from the Government.
-However, he died that year in New York City.
+He lost his fortune due to a financial scandal regarding his Memphis, El Paso, and Pacific Railroad.
+He was forced to resign from his position as Governor due to mining and land schemes.
+He then wrote a poorly-received memoir, received a pension from the Government in 1890, and died that year in New York City.
+He is mentioned in a letter from Helen Matilda Morgan to Frances Miller Seward in 1865 concerning the purchase of land in New York State.

 Citations